Using a home reversion plan to pay for your care

 For this reason, equity-release schemes tend to be regarded as a last resort for homeowners.

-Downsizing is a more cost-effective option that can free up the money you need and allow you to maintain your financial independence.
+Downsizing is a more cost-effective option that can free up the money you need and allow you to maintain your financial independence and perhaps allow you to live in a property more suited to your needs.

 However, it can be both time-consuming and stressful to downsize, and you’ll have to move from your current home.